Apply for financial aid

 Your Financial Aid Award Letter

 The Office of Student Financial Aid and Scholarships at Ohio University will send you an e-mail to let you know what aid you have been awarded.
 The message will instruct you to visit your online services/portal at http://my.ohio.edu and access the Accounts tab.
-View my OHIO Student Center Financial Aid to accept the financial aid listed on your award letter if actions are required and for more information regarding award eligibility requirements.
+View My OHIO Financial Aid to accept the financial aid listed on your award letter if actions are required, and for more information regarding award eligibility requirements.

 Calculating FAFSA Results